-You can purchase your pass in advance, but you do not have to decide on travel dates straight away.
-Your 12 months pass begins from the day you start travelling and you have a year to make your first booking to travel.
+You can purchase your pass in advance (up to 12 months before your departure date) but you do not have to decide on travel dates straight away.
+Your 12 months pass (or 24 months with Flying Kiwi) begins from the day you start travelling.
+Remember, you have a year to make your first booking to travel.

 Once you have purchased your bus pass, you will receive a passenger number.
 Keep this safe!
 You will need the number every time you want to book the next bus to hop on.

 Our tip: save your bus company’s phone number in your contacts with your name and passenger number.
 All you would have to do is look at your phone while you are calling the reservations team.
 Easy!

 How Much Does a New Zealand Hop-On Hop-Off Bus Pass Cost?